hakandu-cyber/mid-core-game-analysis/critical-stirke-A B-testing/README.md

 **Reason:**

-The current main menu overwhelms new players with too much text and overlapping elements.
-Grouping key sections (Missions, Battle Pass, Daily Rewards, Inventory) and consolidating rewards improves clarity and helps players focus on meaningful goals.
+The active main menu includes too much text, constant pop-ups, and overlapping elements, creating a chaotic user experience.
+This confusion can cause players to feel lost and disconnected, especially on their first day.
+Key sections such as Missions, Battle Pass, Daily Rewards, and Inventory can be grouped into clear categories to reduce clutter.
+Crates and time- based rewards can also be gathered into a single, well-defined section to improve clarity and help players focus on meaningful goals.

 **Target KPIs:**